 Ingmar Bergman’s film version of the famous Mozart opera was set in a mock-up version of the Drottningholm theatre.
 Join theatre historian Péter Balás on a guided tour and learn more about the exciting project, 1975.

-Opening hours for tours
+Opening hours 2019

 Last tour starts at 13.30 before matinee performances.

 Groups have to pre-book a guide.
 Tel. + 46 (0)8-759 04 06, firstname.lastname@example.org